PhpGt/Csrf/README.md

 ### Step 2: Verify

-Before doing running any other code (especially things that could affect data), you should check to make sure that there's a valid CSRF token in place if it's needed.
+Before running any other code (especially things that could affect data), you should check to make sure that there's a valid CSRF token in place if it's needed.
 That step is also very straightforward: